Chiara-Fvw/reciper/README.md

 PROJECT NAME AND DESCRIPTION:
-  The CookBook is an application used to store recipes within categories.
+  The Reciper is an application used to store recipes within categories.

 INSTALLATION:
   Install all modules by running `npm install`on your cli.